melkemaryam/collision_aware_contact_classifier/README.md

 * `-op` or `--optimiser` to add the optimisation methods to use, can be either `bayesian`, `random`, or `hyperband`,
 * `-inop` or `--inner_optimiser` to add the inner optimisation method, can be either `adam`, `sgd`, or `rms`,
 * `-d`or `--dataset` to add the path to the input dataset for training and testing the classifier,
-* `-pr`or `--predictions` to add the path to the output prediction directory or add a `.h5` file from the `h5files` directory for instant data generation,
+* `-pr`or `--predictions` to add the path to the output prediction directory or add a `.h5` file from the robot's log files for instant data generation,
 * `-tr` or `--train` to indicate the number of hyperparameters to optimise during the training process, or to skip the training entirely to just predict labels, can be either `all`, `one`, `none`, or `pred`.

 ### 4. Run command in the Terminal